-This decision often comes down to where you are in life and what your long terms goals are.
+This decision often comes down to where you are in life and what your long term goals are.
 If you don’t have a lot of cash reserves or investments, you might need the proceeds from the sale of your existing home to go towards the down payment on a new home.
-If on the other hand, you’re looking for investments, managing a rental property might be a great option for you.
+If on the other hand, you’re looking for investments, owning and managing a rental property might be a great option for you.

-There are a lot of different factors to consider before jumping into the world of rental property investing.
+There are a lot of different factors to consider before jumping into the world of residential rental property investing.
 Some of them are financial, while others have to do with the demands this type of investment can make upon your time and lifestyle.

 Cash flow should be the primary focus when considering the financial side of the rental business.
 Just like it sounds this term describes how cash flows in and out of your accounts.